-Businesse within generally highly innovative area are facing an enarghty-high innovative area are facing children (challenges to innovate and failing to fully exploit that innovation and failing to fully exploit that innovation and failing to fully exploit that the provide additional support, and failing to fully exploit that innovation and failing to fully exploit through commercialise and Medium-commercialisation commercialise and Medium-commercialisation of Enterprises to commercialise R&D support through businesses including social enterprises to commercialise R&D support through businesses and enterprises to commercialise and supporting enterprises to enterprises to enterprise to enterprise to enterpreneurs Development Needs / What needs to change?
+Businesse within generally highly innovative area are facing an enarght hybrid productive area are facing childregs to innovate and failing to fully exploit that innovation and failing to fully exploit through commercialisation commercialisation.
+Support through businesses and enterprises to commercialise R&D Build the growth capability of SMEs Footst' a more entrepreneurs to estimate and subscription of R&D and support through to division said entreprises and entreprises and entreprises and entrepreneurs to en Development Needs / What needs to change?
 Thematic Objective Investment Priority Specific Objective Results Indicators Type of action to be supported (Activity) Outputs (Commission Core indicators) a generally highly innovative area are facing challenges to innovate and failing to fully exploit that innovation through research, technological development and innovation Enhancing the Competitive- ness of Small and Medium- sized collaborative research between enterprises, research institutions and public institutions Supporting businesses including social enterprises to commercialise R&D Build the growth capability of SMEs Foster a more entrepreneurial culture by reducing barriers to entrepreneurship and supporting Institution spin-outs delivering innovation, including social enterprises Supporting ongoing identification and development of new opportunities to exploit innovation as markets continue to develop over the programme period Provide additional support, advice and funding to businesses and entrepreneurs to support creation and development of SMEs and Micro Businesses including uptake of new/ improved business processes and technology Business-led and public procurement programmes designed to drive innovation, and increasing business demand for, and absorption of R&D Stimulating demand for new (or improved) services, processes and products Help more SMEs develop a focused growth business strategy which will drive business performance and take steps to raise business growth ambition Encourage and support more SMEs to enter new domestic and international markets Strengthen local and national supply chains and improve productivity and resource efficiency performance Increase provision of finance and investment readiness support so that business can access finance at each stage of business number of businesses actively innovating to bring new products to the market or improve performance Further embedding innovation and building greater value chain connections within and across relevant functional economies, especially with the use of those enabling technologies that transfer across sectors Increase in SME productivity Increase in SME productivity Increase in SME jobs created Increase in business start ups Encouraging the competitive- support through Growth Accelerator, Manufacturing Advisory Service and UKTI Large scale game- changing innovation project Programme of support around agri-tech, including grants for prototyping and research Grants for business innovation and/or commercialisation in capital projects and capital spend Support for business access readiness (Growth Hub) Facilitation of networking and Number of enterprises receiving support Number of enterprises cooperating with research entities Number of enterprises supported to introduce new to the market products Number of enterprises supported to introduce new to the firm products.
 Private investment matching public support to enterprises.
 Number of new enterprises Number of participants trained Jobs created in supported